Skip to content

 3 Run the Virus Scan Scan the local item folder and save clam.log.

-4 Create the SIP Manifest Document the copied source-state files before conversion or reorganization.
+4 Create the SIP Manifest Document the copied source-state files before reorganization.

-5 Create Original File Technical Metadata Capture original file EXIF metadata before moving or converting files.
+5 Create Original File Technical Metadata Capture original file EXIF metadata before moving files.

 6 Verify Item Contents Confirm required files, filenames, cover page, PDF metadata, and scan quality.